-Area of Work Actions Measures of Success Mid Year Assessment 8.
+Area of Work Actions Measures of Success End of Year Assessment 8.
 IT strategy.
 Keep under regular review the strategic IT development plan, maximising digital and self-service opportunities.
 Understand the ongoing needs and vision for the organisation, including a strategy on continuous improvement and efficiency savings through the use of technology.
 Increase the use of the organisation's website and online tools.
 Explore the possibilities and implications involved in moving ARB's Board and Committee papers on-line.
 Internal and external systems remain stable with no down time.
 External systems remain accessible and fit for purpose, and responsive to any feedback received.
 The IT strategy continues to support the objectives of the organisation and deliver efficiencies.
 Increased number of visits to the website and use of online tools such as the online application portal.
 The pros and cons involved in moving the Board and its Committees' papers on-line will have been fully explored.
-We have kept the IT development plan under review, particularly in relation to the Investigations Portal, email management development and the redeveloped website.
-The possibility of moving to paperless Board meetings will be explored further in the next six months.
+Internal and external systems remained stable with no down time.
+We kept the IT development plan under review, particularly in relation to the Investigations Portal, email management development and the redeveloped website.
+Significant back-office integration continued with investment in document management systems.
+The ARB website was redesigned and relaunched.
+There was a 7% drop in the number of visitors, but an increase in visitor engagement.
+The possibility of moving to paperless Board meetings will be continue to be explored.
+A paperless meeting system, possibly suitable for Board and Committee meetings, was successfully trialled by the Operational Management Group.
+Further investigation into any pros and cons, along with any further IT requirements will be carried out in early 2018.